25 Easy Ways to Get Free Stuff Online

 14. Sweet Free Stuff

-Sweet Free Stuff shares the most popular free sample offerings currently available, such as pet food, beauty products, and baby products, just as most other sites do.
+Like most other sites, Sweet Free Stuff shares the most popular free sample offerings, such as pet food, beauty products, and baby products.

-They have a category for birthday freebies too, sharing which companies give free samples or meals on your birthday.
+They also have a category for birthday freebies, where you can find out which companies give away free samples or meals on your birthday.

 15. My Free Product Samples